ITS Security Policy 107 - Anti-Malware

 1. The Chief Information Security Officer (CISO) shall approve anti-malware software for use on all applicable ITS resources.

-2. Anti-malware software shall be configured to receive automatic updates, perform periodic scans, and log events.
+2. Anti-malware software shall be configured to:

-5. Systems running CCC anti-malware software shall alert the information security team in real time of the detection of a virus.
-The CISO will determine what steps to take based on the Risk Management policy and best practices.
+5. Systems running Clackamas Community College anti-malware software shall alert the information security team in real time upon detecting a virus.

 Exemptions